ahmed-mans/Conveyor-Object_Detection/README.md

 Using basic image processing techniques (e.g., contour detection), the width of the reference object in pixels can be measured.

 ### Step 3: Compute the Pixel-Per-Meter (PPM) Ratio
 Once the pixel width of the known object is determined, the Pixel-Per-Meter (PPM) ratio can be calculated:

 **Pixel-Per-Meter (PPM)** = (Object width in pixels) / (Object width in meters)

-This ratio defines how many pixels correspond to one meter in the current camera view, and will be used throughout the detection pipeline to convert all image-based measurements to real-world units.
+This ratio defines how many pixels correspond to one meter in the current camera view, and will be used throughout the detection pipeline to convert all image-based measurements to real-world units.<br>
 ✅ Note that the depth of objects in this test can be computed as well since it can have an impact for the robotic arm.
 However, in this project only the position and angle are required.
 Therefore, the depth is not mentionned.

 ## 2) Region of Interest (ROI) Masking